 Dictionary of Inorganic and Organometallic Compounds

 Dictionary of Natural Products

 Taylor & Francis Online

-Taylor & Francis Online has introduced a new feature offering an innovative text to audio option for all journal content, enriching their content for all online users, while making it more accessible to a wider range of readers.
+Taylor & Francis Online introduced a new feature in 2019 offering an innovative text to audio option for all journal content, enriching their content for all online users, while making it more accessible to a wider range of readers.

 The introduction of Readspeaker allows logged-in users on Taylor & Francis Online to select the journal article they are looking for and listen to it via audio, simply by highlighting or hovering over specific sections, or by pressing play to listen to the entire article from start to finish.

 Each Taylor & Francis site may vary, but our Product team are working to enhance user experience across our journals and books platforms, as well as our websites.